gastondigilio/PI-Food/README.md

 With this App you will be able to search for the recipes that you always wanted to make.
-Be a professional cook with these recipes
+Be a professional cook with these recipes.

 # Instalation::wrench:
 📝 Do a npm install to view the application.